 During his PhD at the University of Cambridge Nick studied the interface between the perovskites LaAlO3 and SrTiO3 where a two dimensional electron gas forms.
 Subsequently as a postdoc his attention turned to ferroelectrics, especially the design of novel multiferroics.

 Nick's current research group focuses on functional perovskites and related materials.
-He currently supervises two PhD candidates, Chris Ablitt and Andrew Warwick, studying unusual thermal expansion in naturally layered perovksites, and emergent electronic phenomena in hybrid perovskites for solar cells, respectively.
+Two of his PhD supervisees, Chris Ablitt and Andrew Warwick, recently graduated with theses on unusual thermal expansion in naturally layered perovksites, and emergent electronic phenomena in halide perovskites for solar cells, respectively.
+He currently co-supervises Christopher Keegan and Chengcheng Xiao.

 et al., 2015, Ferromagnetism induced by entangled charge and orbital orderings in ferroelectric titanate perovskites, Nature Communications, Vol:6, ISSN:2041-1723